Casterlabs/Commons/README.md

 ## Packages

 We sort out the different utils into distinct packages, allowing you to pull in only what you need.
-Unlike other common libraries, this avoids bloating your builds with a bunch of unused code.
+This avoids bloating your builds with a bunch of unused code, like a lot of other commons libraries do.

 Select a subproject to get started.